 PACKING A SMALL KITCHEN BOX:

 Kitchen drawers with silverware, cookbooks, utensils, are dense and heavy so a smaller box is best.
-Contents of each drawer can be wrapped up in a few sheet of newsprint almost like an envelope or separator, this make less mess and make unpacking easier.
+Contents of each drawer can be wrapped up in a few sheets of newsprint almost like an envelope or separator, this makes less mess and makes unpacking easier.
 Stack the couple drawer’s contents in each box and fill out with wadded newsprint.

 PACKING THE FRIDGE OR FREEZER:

-For the fridge, get a cooler or 2 , and place the contents in the cooler.
-A good way to keep the food cold and secure inside is to add a bag of ice over the top once the cooler items have been place in it.
+For the fridge, get a cooler or 2, and place the contents in the cooler.
+A good way to keep the food cold and secure inside is to add a bag of ice over the top once the cooler items have been placed in it.
 For the freezer stack in the cooler to the top, no ice is needed.